p-ortmann/dyntapy/dtapy/core/technical.md

 The Network object stores a reference to the controlled array for each of the StaticEvent objects and updates them appropriately for each time step as we progress through the simulation in the network loading.
 The construction of the CSRMatrices for these StaticEvents can be done in pre-processing.

+A controller can exploit this structure by making changes in sync with the LTM time steps and registering changes (control actions) for the next time step.
+A smaller control granularity can be attained by lowering the time step ,at the expense of computing time. (documentation and implementation to be extended)

 ```math
 \begin{array}{ccccccc}